sidiropo/youcupid/README.md

-# YouCupid - Decentralized Dating App
+# YouCupid - A Decentralized Dating App

 YouCupid is a decentralized dating application built on the nostr protocol.
 It allows users to connect with their friends, create matches between them, and communicate securely through encrypted direct messages.